csaez/slides_testing/contents.md

 --

+- Tests can be used to explore and drive the development (its constraints usually lead to better designs).

+--

-- Write testable/quality code is up to you.
+- No matter what, write testable/quality code is up to you.

 ---
 class: center, middle, inverse